Unluc/Begin/README.md

 # I am a beginer
-Dont look at this code, i dont want you to cry.
+Dont look at this code, i dont want to make you cry.